 Off-Campus Instruction.
-Through its Department of Special Studies and Continuing Education, the university offers both off-campus classes and correspondence work.
+The university offers both off-campus classes and independent study work.
 The off-campus classes are given in various parts of the state primarily as a service to public school teachers and school systems.
-Correspondence courses are given for the convenience of students wishing to earn university credits who cannot attend classes either on or off the campus.
+Independent study courses are given for the convenience of students wishing to earn university credits who cannot attend classes either on or off the campus.